 1. Mayerzon No Pull Martingale Collar

-- Smooth links with soft rubbers: Protects sensitive neck areas for safer training
+- Smooth links and soft rubbers protect sensitive neck areas and respiratory tract

 - Discreet appearance